 Here, individual content items are not standalone entities, but rather combined in order to reinforce one another.
 In the example above, research can be combined with roundtable sessions.
 But that same research, can give rise to, among other things, blogs for blogsites and infographics to be applied on social media.
 The same basic content is then used in a different context, aimed at different DMU members.

-An essential characteristic of modern marketing, is that it’s always thought of in terms of the customer perspective.
+An essential characteristic of B2B content marketing planning, is that it’s always thought of in terms of the buyer perspective.
 Naturally many organizations are used to communicating from their own context, resulting in messages from themselves or regarding the products or services they offer.
-This is exactly where modern marketing differs from traditional marketing.
+This is exactly where content marketing differs from traditional marketing.

-In order to give some necessary structure with regard to issues arising from your audience and answers that can help people in forming their ideas, two commonly used marketing concepts can be applied: the buyer journey and the decision making unit (or one step further: the buyer personas).
+In order to give some necessary structure with regard to issues arising from your audience and answers that can help people in forming their ideas, two commonly used marketing concepts can be applied: the buyer journey and the decision making unit consisting of buyer personas.

 The buyer journey